-In the following two ways, this study work contributed to the body of knowledge:
+In two ways, this study work added to the body of knowledge.

-- i) Geographically, research on contributory pension funds' effects on economic growth was done in Nigeria.
+- Geographically, research on contributory pension funds' effects on economic growth was done in Nigeria.
 This stands apart from related research that include different study areas than Nigeria. - ii) Adoption and modification of an existing previous empirical model: This study used Fashagba's earlier empirical works as a starting point and made changes to them (2018).
 The study also modified its own dependent variable and used human development index.

 6.5.
-Suggestions for further research
+Suggestions for Further Studies

-Additional research is suggested in the following area: the impact of Nigerian organizations' contributing pension schemes on worker productivity.
+The following area is where additional research is suggested: The impact of Nigerian organisations' contributing pension schemes on worker productivity.